SySS-Research/outis/README.md

                                                             before executing (RSA signature verification
                                                             with certificate pinning) (Options: TRUE,
                                                             FALSE)
-STAGECERTIFICATEFILE  $TOOLPATH/data/syssspy.pem  False     File path of a PEM with both RSA key and
+STAGECERTIFICATEFILE  $TOOLPATH/data/outis.pem    False     File path of a PEM with both RSA key and
-                                                            certificate to sign and verify staged agent with (you can generate a selfsigned cert by using the script gencert.sh initially) AGENTTYPE             DEFAULT                     True      Defines which agent should be used (the default syssspy agent for this plattform, or some third party software we support)
+                                                            certificate to sign and verify staged agent with (you can generate a selfsigned cert by using the script gencert.sh initially) AGENTTYPE             DEFAULT                     True      Defines which agent should be used (the default outis agent for this plattform, or some third party software we support)
                                                             (Options: DEFAULT, DNSCAT2, DNSCAT2DOWNLOADER)
 TIMEOUT               9                           True      Number of seconds to wait for each request